Fair Settlement Fair Settlement

 How content gets produced and verified

 Drafting.
-Articles are first drafted with frontier AI models (Anthropic Claude Sonnet 4.5 for legal reasoning, Google Gemini 2.5 Pro for medical record context).
+Articles are first drafted with frontier AI models from Anthropic and Google.
 The AI is given a strict source-list and a structured outline.
 We do not let it pull "general knowledge" from training data, because that knowledge is often stale.

 Legal review.
-Daniel Mitchell verifies every statute citation, case reference, and procedural rule against the primary source.
+Every statute citation, case reference, and procedural rule is verified against the primary source before publication.
 State law changes constantly.
 The AI does not always know about the latest amendment.
 This step catches that.

 Numbers and methodology check.
-Rachel Goldstein cross-references every settlement statistic, multiplier band, and benchmark dollar figure against Insurance Research Council reports, Judicial Council civil case statistics, and published verdict databases.
+Every settlement statistic, multiplier band, and benchmark dollar figure is cross-referenced against Insurance Research Council reports, Judicial Council civil case statistics, and published verdict databases.
 Numbers that cannot be sourced get removed.

 Medical accuracy check.
-Priya Raman flags any clinical statement that misrepresents diagnosis, treatment timeline, or permanency markers.
+Clinical statements about diagnosis, treatment timelines, and permanency markers are checked against published clinical references (CDC, NIH, orthopedic and trauma literature).
 Demand letters, settlement framing, and articles all need to hold up against an actual medical record.

 How We Make Money (Transparently)